giorgosp/root-prefetch-benchmarks/README.md

 - Complex branches with split level 99: These branches will be filled with objects of the Event class.
 - Complex branches with split level 1: These branches will be filled with objects of the Event class.

+### File size
+Running the command `root -l -q "create_sample_file.C(\"sample.root\", 20000, 2000)"` which creates a file with 20K events and 2K branches, the file size is about 330MB.
+So, the way of writing a file doesn't create large files.

 ## Reading the files and running the benchmarks
 The `benchmark` shell script can be used to run the benchmarks and read the files.
 It can be used like